Jason (Spanish footballer)

-David Remeseiro Salgueiro (born 6 July 1994), known as Jason, is a Spanish professional footballer who plays for Deportivo Alavés as a right winger.
+David Remeseiro Salgueiro (born 6 July 1994), known as Jason, is a Spanish professional footballer who plays as a right winger for Saudi Pro League club Al-Fayha.

+He made over 100 La Liga appearances for Levante, Valencia, Getafe and Alavés, while also representing in Segunda División the first and last of those clubs in addition to Albacete.

 Club career

 Levante

 Born in A Coruña, Galicia, Jason played for Deportivo de La Coruña's youth setup, where a coach gave him his moniker to distinguish him from two other boys called David; he was nicknamed after British Formula 1 driver Jenson Button because of his speed.
 Having been released after two seasons, he finished his development at Levante UD.
 He began playing as a senior with the latter's reserves in 2012–13 in the Segunda División B, and on 1 July 2013 signed a new two-year deal with the club.

-On 25 August 2013, Jason made his La Liga debut, playing one minute of a 0–0 home draw against Sevilla FC.
+On 25 August 2013, Jason made his La Liga debut, featuring one minute in the 0–0 home draw against Sevilla FC.
 On 14 August 2014, he moved to Villarreal CF B on loan.

 On 26 January 2015, Jason was recalled by Levante, and was registered with the B side but assigned to the first team.
 On 31 August, he joined Albacete Balompié of Segunda División on loan for one year.
 He scored his first goal as a professional on the following 3 January, in a 2–2 draw against SD Ponferradina at the Estadio Carlos Belmonte.

 Jason returned to the Estadi Ciutat de València for 2016–17, and scored the game's only goal in an away win over CD Numancia on 21 August 2016.
-He added a further nine during the campaign, helping his team return to the top flight after one year out.
+He added a further nine during the campaign, helping his team to return to the top flight after one year out.